AdobeDocs/pdfservices-api-documentation/src/pages/document-generation-api/wordaddin.md

 Document Generation Word Add-in provides the capability to author templates to generate data-driven Word and PDF documents.
 It provides the capability to add different tags and enable users to author templates seamlessly.
-You can refer to the addindemo for the explanation on how to use the add-in.
+You can refer to the [Add-in Demo](#add-in-demo) for the explanation on how to use the add-in.

 <InlineAlert slots="text"/>